 The deadline for the first evaluation was established as July 30, 2019, with a requirement that the evaluation be updated annually by January 31.
 To this end, the SPCSA conducted an Academic and Demographic Needs Assessment in collaboration with the Nevada Department of Education (NDE) as well as local school districts, and the Authority board approved the first Academic and Demographic Needs Assessment on July 26, 2019.
 During the fall of 2019, the NDE released updated Nevada School Performance Framework (NSPF) ratings and demographic data, and this information was incorporated into the December 2019 version of the Needs Assessment.
 Due to the COVID-19 pandemic, the NDE was granted 2019-20 and 2020-21 school year waivers from the U.S. Department of Education for certain school accountability requirements established under the federal Every Student Succeeds Act (ESSA).
 Accordingly, the NDE did not calculate the annual NSPF school star ratings for either the 2019-20 or 2020-21 school years.
 For the 2021-22 school year, the NDE was granted a waiver from the U.S. Department of Education allowing the NDE to issue index scores, but not official star ratings.
-Therefore, the findings and reports associated with this January 2023 iteration of the Needs Assessment incorporates the 2018-19 school year NSPF star ratings, the 2021-22 school year state assessment data and index scores, and the 2021-22 school year enrollment rates.
+NDE did release 2022-2023 Nevada School Performance Ratings and those ratings are incorporated into the 2024 Demographic and Academic Needs Assessment approved by the board December 8, 2023.

-This document details how the SPCSA has defined academic and demographic need, the findings of the Needs Assessment, and the implementation of the Needs Assessment.
+The Needs Assessment document details how the SPCSA has defined academic and demographic need, the findings of the Needs Assessment, and the implementation of the Needs Assessment.